Italian Tomato Salad

 This post may contain affiliate links.
 Please read our affiliate disclosure.

-Versatile: You can easily adapt it, and it makes a nice side dish for just about any main protein.
+Versatile: You can easily adapt it, and it makes a lovely side dish for just about any main protein.

-Tastes good leftover: Unlike lettuce-based salads, the tomatoes hold up well to the dressing.
+Tastes great the next day: Unlike lettuce-based salads, the firm cherry tomatoes hold up well to the dressing and still taste great the next day!

 Key Ingredients